ozkilim/biological_community_detection/README.md

 ## Real world netwroks : Community detection for conmnectome cortical netowrks.

-#### The microscopic worm C. elegans has 302 neurons with approximately 8,000 synapses and is the only model organism in which the wiring diagram of the entire nervous system is almost completely known.
+> The microscopic worm C. elegans has 302 neurons with approximately 8,000 synapses and is the only model organism in which the wiring diagram of the entire nervous system is almost completely known [4].

-##### A 'connectome' is a specific, cell-to-cell mapping of axonal tracts between neurons, created from cellular data like electron microscopy.
+~ A 'connectome' is a specific, cell-to-cell mapping of axonal tracts between neurons, created from cellular data like electron microscopy.

 ##### C elegans are of huge interest to the feild of bioinformatics as they provide a link between nervous system connectivity and machanical movement.
 This was demonstrated https://www.youtube.com/watch?v=YWQnzylhgHc where the connectome was combined with "muscle" movements of the worm with some simple algorithms> these were translated into a robot.

 ![image info](figures/c-elegans-fig01-20190308092545.jpg)

-#### Below shows the connectome of a c eligan projected onto the body of the worm.
+#### Below shows the connectome of a C. eligan projected onto the body of the worm.
 ![image info](figures/medium.png)

 Eeach node holds some metadata in the form of: